 At the outset of my freelancing career, I would always fall into a dilemma while quoting my price for freelancing jobs.
-It was difficult for me, because on the one hand, I didn’t want to lose out on jobs by quoting too high a price; on the other hand, I would also prefer not to be underpaid.
-That’s the story many freelancers face during their freelancing career.
+It was difficult for me because, on the one hand, I didn’t want to lose out on jobs by quoting too high a price; on the other hand, I would also prefer not to be underpaid.
+That’s the story many freelancers face during their freelancing careers.

 It is important that freelancers learn to give due significance to low-paying jobs.
 Such jobs have its own place in the professional ladder of success.
 These low pay jobs act as a platform for achieving greater success.

 More importantly, it prepares you to get hold of better jobs.
 It also teaches you the intricacies of the freelancing trade.

 Whether you are a designer or a writer, or any other kind of freelancer, low pay jobs allow you to be more relaxed and work with greater freedom.
 The fact is, a certain degree of freedom helps in building your expertise.

 Remember, low-paying clients, are more tolerant, allowing you to learn while you work.
 High-paying clients are not so forgiving because you are expected to deliver high-quality results for the price they are paying you.

 I vividly remember when I started out in my freelancing career.
 I faced difficulties in landing regular jobs, except for one client who would give me regular jobs.
 I may or may not receive jobs from other clients, but I will always have my hands full with jobs from this client.
 She had plenty, and she paid me low sums, but she kept me occupied, and more importantly, she pointed out my mistakes to me.